 - Does Azithromycin contain Penicillin?

 No. Azithromycin is in a different class of antibiotics than Penicillin.
 Azithromycin is a great medication if you are allergic to Penicillin.

 Most people taking Azithromycin see improvement in their symptoms within three days.
 Even if you feel better, you must take all of the medication to completely remove the infection.
 Stopping your medication early because you feel better may cause your infection to come back.

 - How can I reduce the side effects of Azithromycin?

 If you are experiencing mild side effects while taking Azithromycin, there are some things you can do to make yourself more comfortable.
 Taking a probiotic supplement or adding probiotic foods to your diet can help replenish beneficial bacteria in your GI tract.
 Yogurt and fermented foods such as sauerkraut are excellent ways to support your GI health and decrease your risk of diarrhea and stomach upset.

 You may also want to skip any alcoholic drinks until your antibiotic treatment is complete.
 Alcohol can increase side effects such as headaches and nausea.

 - How Does Nurx™ Work?

-Nurx™ is a free platform offering easy online access to doctors and seamless delivery of medications.
+Nurx™ is a telehealth platform offering easy online access to doctors and seamless delivery of medications.
 No more time-consuming trips to the clinic and no more frantic pharmacy runs.
 We put you in control of your own health, empowering you to get the care you need, when you need it.
 From diagnosis to delivery of prescriptions, we make every part of getting healthy and staying healthy, better.